dentolos19/fakerspotter/public/assets/intro.md

-Welcome to FakerSpotter!
+Welcome to Faker Spotter!
 This is a digital toolkit prepared by the Sec 3 Cyberwellness Team 2021!
 Learn more about this toolkit by visiting the [about page](./about).

 During the cyberwellness week, you might have learnt many ways to protect yourself online, but how about fake news?
 Learn ways to protect yourself by playing this game!